is a Graduate Assistantship?

 and ask them to send an email to esd_grad_appointments "at" mit dot edu with the

 name of your MIT Fellowship, your name & MIT ID number, account number, award amount, and award period.
+Or, you may use the ESD Graduate Appointment Form if you prefer.

 You will know that your appointment has been processed and that you are going to be paid when you receive a Notice of Appointment by email.
 You should also check